cadriansalazarg/Final_Version_Demo_OpenHW_2017_Xilinx/Vivado_ZedBoard/arm_sw/sw_ethernet/README.md

 ## How to compile
-- From Vivado project, export hardware & bitstream to project.sdk directory
+1. From Vivado project, export hardware & bitstream to project.sdk directory
-- Create Xilinx SDK project from example "lwip echo server"
+2. Create Xilinx SDK project from example "lwip echo server"
-- Replace the following files:
+3. Replace the following files:
 	- echo.c
 	- main.c
-- Add the following files:
+4. Add the following files:
 	- dma_main.c
 	- lib_xmmult_hw.c
 	- lib_xmmult_hw.h
+5. Modify BSP by changing the parameter of lwIP
-- Modify
+	- "tcp_send_buff" to 32MB
+6. Build project

 ## Directory structure
 In order to loaded the SDK software